eyebeam/curriculum/UnderstandingInternetWHerbivore.md

 * Hyper Text Transfer Protocol (HTTP) & HTTP Secure (HTTPS) - The protocol over which data is sent between your browser and the website that you are connected to.
 The 'S' at the end of HTTPS stands for 'Secure' and means all communications between your browser and the website are encrypted.

-* MAC address (media access control) - a unique identifier assigned to a device at the data link layer of a network segment.
-MAC addresses are used as a network address for most IEEE 802 network technologies, including Ethernet and Wi-Fi.
+* MAC address (media access control) - a unique identifier assigned to a device at the data link layer of a network segment that is permanent to the device.
 MAC addresses are most often assigned by the manufacturer of a network interface controller (NIC) and are stored in its hardware, such as the card's read-only memory or some other firmware mechanism.
 In brief, MAC address is like a social security number which remains unchanged for a person's life time (here, the device), while an IP address is like a postal code which can be changed.

 * IP address (Internet Protocol address) - Numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
 An IP address serves two principal functions: host or network interface identification and location addressing.
 The IP address space is managed globally by the Internet Assigned Numbers Authority (IANA), and by five regional Internet registries (RIRs) responsible in their designated territories for assignment to end users and local Internet registries, such as Internet service providers.
 Each ISP or private network administrator assigns an IP address to each device connected to its network.
 Such assignments may be on a static (fixed or permanent) or dynamic basis.

-* Port - A port is an endpoint of communication in an operating system.
+* [Port](https://en.wikipedia.org/wiki/Port_(computer_networking)) - A port is an endpoint of communication in an operating system.
 A port is always associated with an IP address of a host and the protocol type of the communication.
 It completes the destination or origination network address of a message.
 Ports are identified for each protocol and address combination by 16-bit unsigned numbers, commonly known as the port number.

-* Packets or Network Packet -  A network packet is a formatted unit of data carried by a packet-switched network.
+* [Packets](http://networks.land/reference/packets/) or Network Packet -  Information transferred through the internet is broken down into smaller, formatted chunks of data called packets.
 A packet consists of control information and user data, which is also known as the payload.
 Control information provides data for delivering the payload, for example: source and destination network addresses, error detection codes, and sequencing information.
 Typically, control information is found in packet headers and trailers.

 * Packet Sniffer -  A packet inspection tool is software running on a computer that allows you to look at all the network traffic that is being sent and received on the network you are currently connected to.
 The range of activity this lets you monitor includes your browser traffic, your operating system sending bug reports, services like Dropbox and Spotify talking to their servers and content streaming to devices such as Apple Tvs and Sonos speakers, and your internet of things devices talking on the internet.